Endava/cats/README.md

 ```

 You can also supply `output`, `httpMethod`, `oneOfSelection` and/or `verify` (with the same behaviour as within the `CustomFuzzer`) if they are relevant to your case.

+The file uses [Json path](https://github.com/json-path/JsonPath) syntax for all the properties you can supply; you can separate elements through `#` as in the example above or `.`.

 This is what the `SecurityFuzzer` will do after parsing the above `securityFuzzerFile`:
 - it will add the fixed value "My Pet" to all the request for the field `name`